 Together with the electricity-saving measures, our energy efficiency and conservation programs resulted in decreasing emissions by more than 750,000 tonnes of CO2e, the equivalent to removing almost 18,000 gas-powered cars—each with a lifespan of 12 years—from the road permanently.

 FortisBC’s record investment in energy efficiency and conservation programs is paying off in reductions to GHG emissions (measured in tonnes of CO2e), over the life of the energy-efficiency upgrades.

 Savings achieved by our residential customers

-This program encourages homeowners to take a whole home approach to their energy-efficiency upgrades.
-It consolidates space heating, water heating and building envelope upgrades to improve a home’s overall performance and comfort.
-This includes rebates for everything from high-efficiency furnaces, fireplaces and water heaters to in-store rebates for low-cost upgrades like draftproofing and smart thermostats.
+This program encourages homeowners to take a whole home approach to their energy-efficiency upgrades to improve their home’s overall performance and comfort.

-In 2021, we provided close to 150,000 program-related rebates to our natural gas and electricity customers.
+In 2021, we provided close to 150,000 program-related rebates to our gas and electricity customers.
 For gas customers alone, that’s a 17 per cent increase over 2020.
-We also saw notable increases across our most popular rebate programs:
+We also saw notable increases across our most popular rebate programs:5

 - 56 per cent increase in the number of rebates for upgrades to high-efficiency natural gas furnaces

 - 58 per cent increase in the number of rebates for insulation upgrades, and

 - 28 per cent increase in rebates for high-efficiency water heating systems